willagc/willagc/README.md

-Interested in Networking, Linux, Open Source, and non-trivial automation.
+Interested in computer networking, Linux, FOSS, and non-trivial automation.